det-lab/histograms/docs/03_plotting_data.md

 ![60 bins](images/Cobalt-60.jpg)

+With these examples, you can see how flexible a single plotting function can be.
+By changing just a couple arguments, you can adjust the look and labeling of your histogram to better suit your data and presentation needs.
+At this point, you've learned the essentials of reading in a dataset, building a reusable method, and generating clear plots that can be customized and saved for later use.

 This has been a very bare-bones introduction to creating and using histogram plots, but there is much more to them than we are going over in this short lesson.
+If you're interested in learning more data analysis with this data set, we recommend you to take a look at our [data fitting lesson](https://det-lab.github.io/data-fitting/)

 If you're interested in seeing another example of how to use histogram plots to visualize data, you can [follow this link to an HSF lesson](https://hsf-training.github.io/hsf-training-matplotlib/05-mplhep/index.html) detailing how the Higgs discovery was made using histogram plots.